lherna/restaurant_revenue_prediction/README.md

 After noticing that there was a missing category within this feature, specifically the "MB" or "Mobile" type, it came to mind that the test set had to be modified to accomodate for this through an imputation method via a KNN (Imputer) available through sci-kit learn.

-Preparing this along with the remaining category variables to be replaced by a numerical variable via a dummy variable, the data was processed as shown in the
+Preparing this along with the remaining category variables to be replaced by a numerical variable via a dummy variable, the data was processed as shown in the <a href = "https://github.com/lherna/restaurant_revenue_prediction/blob/main/PHYS247_Final-Restaurant_Revenue_Prediction.ipynb">Jupyter Notebook</a> in this repository.